X-Vine Models for Multivariate Extremes

 We apply X-vine models to investigate extremal dependence among large flight delays in the US flight network.
-The raw data-set is accessible through the US Bureau of Transportation Statistics\footnote{\url{https://www.bts.dot.gov}}.
+The raw data set is accessible through the US Bureau of Transportation Statistics\footnote{\url{https://www.bts.dot.gov}}.
 These flight delay data were analysed by \cite{hentschel2022statistical} who first selected airports with a minimum of 1\,000 flights per year and applied a $k$-medoids clustering algorithm to identify homogeneous clusters in terms of extremal dependence.
 This clustering approach not only makes the analysis suitable for modelling extremal dependence but also reveals shared frequent flight connections between airports and similar geographical characteristics in each cluster.
 Focusing on the \HR{} family, \cite{hentschel2022statistical} fitted an extremal graphical model to large flight delays of airports in the Texas cluster to investigate conditional independence.

 For the purpose of model comparison, we also analyse daily total delays (in minutes) in the Texas cluster.
 The cluster comprises $d = 29$ airports and counts $n = 3603$ days from 2005 to 2020, during which all airports have recorded measurements.
 This pre-processed data is available through the R-package \textsf{graphicalExtremes} \citep{engelke2graphicalextremes}.
 A graphical representation of the actual flight connections between airports is presented in Fig.~\ref{fig:FlightGraphDomain}.
-While the graph derived from flight connections does not guarantee the optimal graph in terms of extremal behavior, it offers valuable insights into the flight network.